dj1ch/ieee802154-sniffer/README.md

 <!-- ROADMAP -->
 ## Roadmap

-As of now I would like to implement/am in the progress of implementing:
+As of now there isn't anything else to implement.

-* Video demo

 See the [open issues](https://github.com/dj1ch/ieee802154-sniffer/issues) for a list of proposed features (and known issues).